Home | Blog Index | Blog Archives | Christianity & Faith Essays

 I headed back to St. Louis for more storms that were heading for the metro area, grabbing a couple more high speed lightning captures in Edwardsville.
 I then made my way into the city, staying out for most of the night awaiting several areas of lightning activity within a massive convective complex in central Missouri.
 In every case, the lightning dropped off to nothing as it approached the St. Louis metro, thanks to our environment being too convectively overturned to support it.
-I ended my storm observation day around 5AM.
+I ended my storm photography day around 5AM.

 Video of the tornado and lightning captures is below:

 May 2: Early morning lightning in the St. Louis metro

 Models agreed on warm advection thunderstorms developing and moving through the city sometime after 3AM.
 I headed out at 1AM to begin the expedition (more like a "wait" this time).
 Storms both moved in from the west and developed anew right over the metro at around 4AM.
 Fighting an onslaught of mosquitoes, I set up on the east riverfront to shoot DSLR stills of the storms over downtown.
 There were a few nice bolts, but most were buried in rain with a shelf cloud blocking most of the action higher up.
 The video posted has a timelapse of these images.